rubyaustralia/melbourne-ruby/README.md

 ### Non-Alcoholic

-Current estimate is 2-3 cases.
+Current estimate is 4 cases.

 * Order from Hepburn Springs Mineral Water via email the day before delivery (deliveries are only Tues/Thurs for Richmond, all week day for CBD).

 ## Sponsors

-* Inspire9 (space for presentation and hack nights)
 * Envato ($500/month and space for InstallFests)
 * Zendesk ($200/month for drinks)
-* reInteractive (InstallFest food/drink costs and Meetup costs)
+* reinteractive ($500/month for the Hack night, plus InstallFest food/drink costs and Meetup costs)
 * Lookahead Search ($500/month)
+* Redbubble ($500/month)